mvolkmann/blog/src/swift.md

 separated by commas.
 Keys and values are separated by colons.
-While typically the keys are strings, they can be any type that implements the `Hashable` protocol.
+While typically the keys are strings, they can be any type that conforms to the `Hashable` protocol.
 For details on the `Hashable` protocol, see the
 {% aTargetBlank "https://developer.apple.com/documentation/swift/hashable",
 "Apple Developer Documentation" %}.